cincuranet/blog/_posts/233735-how-is-thread-spinwait-actually-implemented.md

 All the above is nice, but what if I've made some mistake?
 I should be able to see the result in pure disassembly, right?

-I compiled a simple .NET Framework (non-Core) console application with full optimizations enabled and loaded it into WinDbg.
+I compiled a simple .NET Framework (non-Core) console application with full optimizations enabled and loaded it into _WinDbg_.
 Using the _Disassembly_ and _F11_ went deeper and deeper into the code.
 Eventually I ended in this piece of code for 32bit.

 ```asm
 7217f56c 8bf1            mov     esi,ecx